giantswarm/releases/aws/v15.1.0/README.md

 ### chart-operator [2.18.0](https://github.com/giantswarm/chart-operator/releases/tag/v2.18.0)

 #### Added
 - Add releasemaxhistory resource which ensures we retry at a reduced rate when there are repeated failed upgrades.
+- Proxy support in helm template.

 #### Changed
 - Upgrade Helm release when failed even if version or values have not changed to handle situations like failed webhooks where we should retry.
+- Prepare helm values to configuration management.
+- Update architect-orb to v3.0.0.
+- [CAPI] Add tolerations to start on `NotReady` nodes for installing CNI.
+- [CAPI] Create `giantswarm-critical` priority class.
+- [CAPI] Use host network to allow installing CNI packaged as an app.

+#### Fixed
+- Improve status message when helm release has failed max number of attempts.